The classical limit of quantum mechanics through coarse-grained measurements: Conclusion and outlook

 Our results have broader implications for the procedure of quantization.
 In the Dirac quantization procedure, one starts from a classical Hamiltonian and then applies quantization rules to obtain the quantum Hamiltonian.
 This can be considered as one path from classical to quantum physics.
-What our work shows is that in the opposite direction, one derives the same classical Hamiltonian from which quantization began, in the classical limit through coarse-grained measurements.
+What our work shows is that, in the reverse direction, coarse-grained measurements together with the macroscopic limit---in which the scale over which the Hamiltonian varies appreciably is itself macroscopic---lead back to the same effective classical Hamiltonian from which the quantization procedure originally started.
 In this way, we demonstrate the consistency of the quantization-classical limit loop.

 From a more general perspective, our approach belongs to the broader class of approaches to the classical limit within quantum mechanics.
 One common route to the classical limit is based on the assumption that Planck’s constant is much smaller than the action for certain trajectories, as emphasized in Feynman’s path integral formulation.
 In this view, the sum over paths is strongly peaked around classical trajectories.
 Another well-established approach is decoherence, where interactions with the environment suppress interference effects for quantum systems.
-However, both approaches still allow for the possibility of observing quantum effects in principle, provided that a highly sophisticated measurement device with sufficient precision is employed.
-By explicitly taking into account the necessary precision of measurement apparatuses below which retrieving quantum effects becomes impossible, the coarse-grained approach can be seen either as complementary to existing approaches to the classical limit or as an autonomous approach that focuses on epistemic limitations.
+However, both approaches still leave open the possibility of observing quantum effects in principle, provided that one employs a highly sophisticated and utterly impractical measurement device with sufficient precision to access the degrees of freedom of the large system and its environment.
+By explicitly taking into account the precision limits of measurement apparatuses, below which quantum effects can no longer be retrieved, the coarse-grained approach is best seen not as competing with, but rather as complementary to, existing approaches to the classical limit, whose primary focus is on epistemic limitations.

 Our findings provide a solid foundation for a general approach to the quantum-to-classical transition, bridging theoretical and practical insights.
 However, many questions remain to be addressed.
 Among them is how the present derivation of the classical limit of quantum mechanics in non-relativistic domain can be extended to the relativistic and field-theoretical domain.
 Can we, in a similar vein, obtain classical field equations from quantum field analysis in the limit of coarse-grained measurements?
 The initial analysis of this problem can be found in Ref.~\cite{Costa2013}.
 What are the appropriate coarse-grained POVMs in the quantum relativistic domain that would enable us to derive classical relativistic mechanics from quantum field theory and quantum relativistic physics?